Do MMA Mats Need An Underlayment?

 No matter which option you choose, you’ll want to make sure that it will remain completely level underneath your mats.
 Soft or uneven spots in the subfloor or underlayment can create serious hazards when training in mixed martial arts.
 It is important to note that while these underlayments do provide more “give” to the floor, they have not been tested for fall heights.

 Greatmats offer two options of foam roll underlayments that will work for MMA training.
-Both options are six feet wide and 42 feet in length and made of cross-linked polyethylene foam - a material well known for its cushion and rebound.
+Both options are six feet wide and available in custom-cut lengths and made of cross-linked polyethylene foam - a material well known for its cushion and rebound.
 The difference between the two options is the thickness.
 One foam underlayment option is 1.25 inches thick, and the other is 2 inches thick.
 As a general rule, the thicker the foam the more protection it provides.

 These foam rolls are softer than the MMA puzzle mats, but will provide a nice uniform subsurface for which the mats to lay on.
 This means, no sinking or separating of the puzzle mats at the interlocks - something critically important to prevent hazardous edges from surfacing in the middle of your training space.

-If cost is a consideration - especially for a large installation, these will be simple and affordable options as you can expect to pay in the neighborhood of $2-$3.25 per square foot.
-(Each roll covers about 250 sq. ft.)
+If cost is a consideration - especially for a large installation, these will be simple and affordable options as you can expect to pay in the neighborhood of $5-$7 per square foot.

 Commercial Sprung Floors